stoyan-stoyanov/vibeflow/docs/Testing.md

-# Testing Yolo-Generated Functions
+# Testing Vibe-Generated Functions

-`yololang` introduces a powerful new approach to software development: **Test-Driven Generation (TDG)**.
-Instead of writing tests for code you've already implemented, you write tests for function stubs, and `yololang` generates the code for you.
+`vibeflow` introduces a powerful new approach to software development: **Test-Driven Generation (TDG)**.
+Instead of writing tests for code you've already implemented, you write tests for function stubs, and `vibeflow` generates the code for you.
 This workflow not only validates the AI-generated code but also pre-compiles and caches it, ensuring that only tested, working functions are used in your application.

-## The `@yolo_test` Decorator
+## The `@vibe_test` Decorator

-The key to this workflow is the `@yolo_test` decorator.
+The key to this workflow is the `@vibe_test` decorator.
 When you apply this decorator to a test function, it enables a special "safe-caching" mode:

-- **On Test Success**: If your test passes, the `@yolo`-decorated function that was generated during the test is saved to the `yolo.cache.json` file.
+- **On Test Success**: If your test passes, the `@vibe`-decorated function that was generated during the test is saved to the `vibe.cache.json` file.
-- **On Test Failure**: If your test fails for any reason (e.g., an `AssertionError`), `@yolo_test` intercepts the failure, **deletes the newly generated function from the cache**, and then reports the test as failed.
+- **On Test Failure**: If your test fails for any reason (e.g., an `AssertionError`), `@vibe_test` intercepts the failure, **deletes the newly generated function from the cache**, and then reports the test as failed.

 This ensures that your cache is never polluted with faulty or unexpected code.